Last Updated on by

 Phase II: Circuit and Plasma

-In case of the plasma cutter, this plasma reaches a temperature of about 35,000 degrees Fahrenheit.
+In case of the plasma work, this plasma reaches a temperature of about 35,000 degrees Fahrenheit.
 Further, since the air/gas is pressurized, the plasma retains the directional nature of the gas as well as the speed, thereby creating a fast moving, accurately aimed mass of plasma.

 Phase III: Cutting and The “shielding gas”